Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Quantifying inheritance

-We stress that the entropy in \eqref{stacce} is {\it not} the entropy associated to the probability distribution of the inactivity imbalance, because the weight $w_m$ is not the probability of a certain value of $I_m$, but the (normalized) imbalance itself; indeed, the sums do not run over all possible values of the imbalance, but over all possible nodes (i.e.~mitosis) where the imbalance is defined.
-For the same reason, the normalised weights $w_m$ in \eqref{pesa} do not have an obvious frequentist interpretation; therefore, we should not blindly rely on the standard properties of $S$ in the context of Shannon information theory.
-It is also worth noting that similar versions of the entropy have been employed in at least two different contexts: in astronomy an analogous quantity has been defined from the intensity field of galaxy radioastronomical data for image reconstruction \cite{gull1978image}; in economics and social sciences, the entropy in \eqref{stacce} is related to Theil's index of economic inequality \cite{theil1967economics}.
-In all these contexts --- including ours --- the key idea is to pinpoint the anomalous values of some observable (inactivity imbalance, signal intensity, economic imbalance) across a certain ``space" (lineage, image, country), rather than across a certain probability distribution.
+We stress that the entropy in \eqref{stacce} is {\it not} the entropy associated to the probability distribution of the inactivity imbalance, because the weight $w_m$ is not the probability of a certain value of $I_m$, but is proportional to the imbalance itself; indeed, the sums do not run over all possible values of the imbalance, but over all possible nodes (i.e.~mitosis) over which the imbalance is defined.
+For the same reason, the normalized weights $w_m$ do not have an obvious frequentist interpretation; therefore, we should not blindly rely on the standard properties of $S$ in the context of Shannon information theory.
+It is also worth noting that similar concepts have been employed in different contexts: in astronomy an analogous quantity has been defined from the intensity field of galaxy radioastronomical data for image reconstruction \cite{gull1978image}; in economics, the entropy in \eqref{stacce} is related to Theil's index of economic inequality \cite{theil1967economics}.
+In all these contexts, the key idea is to pinpoint the anomalous values of some observable (imbalance, intensity, inequality) across a certain ``space" (lineage, image, country), rather than across a certain probability distribution.
 This is what the entropy defined in \eqref{stacce} does.